vidhigupta152002/Product-Management-and-AI/README.md

 ## 📂 Project Structure

-Each folder in this repository represents a weekly project.
+Each file in this repository represents a weekly project.
 Every project includes:
 - A problem-solution write-up
 - Application of product and AI frameworks
 - Diagrams, mockups, or code (when applicable)